tan-yong-sheng/WQD7006-sentiment-analysis/README.md

 - [SBERT embedding](./notebook/02_text-representation-comparison/06_sbert_embedding.ipynb): Using sbert embedding model called `all-MiniLM-L6-v2` with dimension size of 384
 - [LLM embedding](./notebook/02_text-representation-comparison/07_llm_embedding.ipynb) : Using LLM embedding model called `text-embedding-004` from Google's Gemini with dimension size of 768

+Also, we have also tuned our XGBoost model with LLM embedding for better performance.
+Check it out here

 ## Our Dataset

 This dataset describes the contents of the heart-disease diagnosis.